 Just a simple dress code - nothing less than a proper ”T” Shirt & shorts.
 Specs recommended for eye protection.

 Please use the toilet provided.

 Access is to the lakeside only.
 No wading.
+No cameras.

 Environment Agency Licence required.

 Jubilee Lakes reserves the right to refuse entry, to ask any trout angler to leave, to inspect bags, clothing, fly fishing tackle and vehicles.
 All persons visiting the fly fishery do so at their own risk, we accept no responsibility for any injury, theft, loss or damage to property or persons.

 How far is it for Fly Fishing at Jubilee Lakes Trout Fishery?

 Situated in the south of County Durham between Teesside, North Yorkshire, Cumbria and Northumbria and convenient for the A1 (M) Motorway, A68, A6072.
 We are in easy reach of the tourist destinations of Teesdale and Weardale as well as the conurbations of Wear Valley and Teesside.

 Distances.
 An approximate guide. ( ) = distance to us in miles.